 Criteria for Selecting Proposals

-Proposal selection criteria are described in the program's Notice of Federal Funding.
+Proposal selection criteria are described in the program Notice of Funding Availability or Opportunity.